What is the Purpose of Weather Vanes on Texas and Oklahoma Farms? - Fort Worth - 1

 Influence of dry high pressure, inland winds >> Clear and dry weather, heat in summer

 If the wind stays in one place all day → "We must be under high pressure.
-The weather should be stable"
+The weather should be stable."

 Weather vanes have been used since ancient Greece, and in the United States, early European settlers introduced them for agricultural activities.
-In Texas, they have been widely used on farms and ranches since the 19th century, especially in areas prone to drought and storms, to monitor wind direction for crop protection and livestock management.
+In Texas, they have been widely used on farms and ranches since the 19th century, particularly in areas prone to drought and storms, to monitor wind direction for crop protection and livestock management.

-For example, in 1847, the Bettina community established by German immigrants installed a weather vane made by August Strauss on a building to measure the wind direction.
+For example, in 1847, the Bettina community established by German immigrants installed a weather vane made by August Strauss on a building to measure wind direction.